guomics-lab/DDA-BERT/software/README.md

 ## Installation

-DDA-BERT can be installed and used on Linux systems.
+DDA-BERT is designed to run on Linux systems and can be deployed using multiple installation options to accommodate different usage scenarios.

+Installation Options

-There are different types of installation or use possible:
+Users may choose one of the following installation or usage modes:

-- [**Portable Executable:**](#portable-executable) Choose this ready-to-run, no-install version!
+- [**Portable Executable:**](#portable-executable) A ready-to-run, no-install option recommended for quick evaluation and standard usage.
-- [**Developer installation:**](#developer-installation) Choose this installation if you are familiar with CLI tools, [conda](https://docs.conda.io/en/latest/) and Python.
-You can use DDA-BERT as a Python package with this choose.
-- [**Docker installation**](#docker-installation) Choose this installation if you want to use DDA-BERT with docker.
+- [**Python Package Installation:**](#python-package-installation) This option installs DDA-BERT via pip and enables users to modify the source code as needed, for example, to support rescoring outputs from additional database search engines.
+In this mode, DDA-BERT can be used directly as a Python package within custom workflows.
+- [**Docker installation**](#docker-installation) Recommended for users who prefer containerized environments or require reproducible deployments.

 ### Portable Executable

+#### Step1: Download

-#### Step1: Download the executable and test files
+Download the latest DDA-BERT portable executable and accompanying test files from the official release page.

 You can download the latest release of DDA-BERT [https://guomics.com/software/DDA-BERT](https://guomics.com/software/DDA-BERT/downloads.html).

-#### Step2: Run the Command
+#### Step2: Run
-Unzip the installation archive and run the command below in a terminal:
+Unzip the downloaded archive and execute the following command in a terminal:
 ```shell
 cd DDA-BERT;
 ./dda-bert assess --mzml-paths=/data/example.mzML --fasta=/data/example.fasta --output-path=/out/